plomgrading/plom/doc/source/rubrics.rst

 It also possible to populate the rubric database in bulk from external tools such as a spreadsheet.
-For example, this could be done before marking begins or by re-using rubrics from a previous assessment.
+For example, this could be done before marking begins or by reusing rubrics from a previous assessment.
 This still needs to be implemented: see `Issue #3352 <https://gitlab.com/plom/plom/-/issues/3352>`_.